 Flanked by community leaders, politicians and organizations across the political spectrum, Governor Dannel Malloy signed legislation to reform Connecticut’s criminal justice system on Wednesday at Faith Congregational Church in Hartford.

 Should Connecticut repeal the estate and gift taxes?
 Should members of the military and their spouses be forced to jump through the red tape of Connecticut's occupational licensing laws?
 These are just two of the many bills that were debated throughout this week.
 Below is a run down on which bills Yankee testified on and our position.

 A bill that would roll back the controversial state practice of civil asset forfeiture is headed for a public hearing before the Banking Committee on Thursday.

 When local law enforcement makes a drug trafficking arrest, the court has the ability to seize property - including cars and money - thought to be a part of the illegal operation.
 Vehicles and other property are then sold at auction and the proceeds are split between several state agencies.
 The practice is known as civil asset forfeiture and it brings in millions to state agencies.
-But some local police departments are slow to pay up.